-In my humble opinion, as the writer and as a risk-capital personnel, I believe that Reflectiz are heading toward great success.
+In my humble opinion, as the writer and as a risk-capital person, I believe that Reflectiz are heading towards a great success.

 The team which consists of two founders, somewhat scared me at first sight.
-Both founders used to be technologists, whereas I was not sure of the CEO’s capabilities as a businessman.
-But their market validation along with the proven track record they demonstrate, speaks for itself.
+Both founders are technologists, whereas I was unsure of the CEO’s capabilities as a businessman.
+But their proven track record (and their market validation included) speaks for itself.

-Reflectiz now sells directly and through VARs in 3 continents.
+Reflectiz sells in 3 continents, either directly or through VARs.
 Their solution is ahead of its game.
 They provide an answer to a real need.

 They overtake traditional solution without a blink.
-But they also have to compete with couple other startups.
-Qprivacy, which appear as young and sharp; and source DEFENSE which is the most mature company among the three (backed by JVP, a top Israeli VC).
+But they also have to compete with other startups, such as: Qprivacy, which appears as young and sharp; and source DEFENSE which is the most mature company among the three (backed by JVP, a top Israeli VC).

-Initially Reflectiz raised money (“grant”) from the chief scientist and angel investors.
+Initially Reflectiz raised money (aka “grant”) from the chief scientist as well as angel investors.
 However, shortly thereafter they managed to abandon the innovation authority.
 This, in my opinion, which was a smart and brave move.

-Altogether, this team & board are highly capable of growing their company.
-There are great challenges ahead, and a great opportunity just as well!
+Altogether, the Reflectiz team & board are highly capable of growing their company.
+Obviously, there are significant challenges ahead, and yet, a great opportunity lead by a capable team!

 Good Luck Reflectiz!